Fikzz13/WebMapPUO-demo/README.md

 ## Data

-came from simple maps and WebMapPUOt
+came from simple maps and WebMapPUO